Hello, I’m Kristof, a human being like you, and an easy to work with, friendly guy.

 But the best programmers are making the jump themselves, and are ready to tackle the complexity of parallelism – I would say that most of them are probably ready by now.
 Even if they are still working on sequential programs currently, the good ones are already getting fluent in parallelism.
 Just watch them hang around in Erlang and Haskell meetups, or poking around with Scala and Akka (and also getting into Elixir lately).

-There is a storm coming, Batman, and not every programmer will be able to change his/her thinking.
+But not every programmer will be able to change his/her thinking.
 Global locking just won't cut it anymore – vector and matrix clocks, Lamport timestamps, leader election algorithms and Paxos protocols are the new "asterisk asterisk".

 The bar is being raised as we speak.